Vágar Airport: Development since the 2000s

 Until 2002 travel from the airport to most locations in the Faroe Islands including the capital Tórshavn required a car ferry, but since the Vágatunnilin, a tolled road tunnel, was opened in 2002, travel has been made much easier by giving direct road access to the neighbouring island of Streymoy, where Tórshavn is located.

 Vágar Airport was briefly served by low-cost airline FaroeJet in 2006.

 The runway was extended from 1250 m to 1799 m in 2011, allowing a greater variety of aircraft types to be used, and more distant destinations to be introduced.
 Construction work started in May 2010, and in December 2011, the extended runway was opened and put into use for the first time.
 Previously, jet aircraft with short airfield performance such as the British Aerospace BAe 146 (which ceased to be produced 2001) were preferred for use into the airport (although Maersk Air operated flights with Boeing 737-500 aircraft), and then the most distant destination was Copenhagen, 1300 km.
 The Airbus A319 of Atlantic Airways is able to utilise the extended runway, and services with this type with Atlantic Airways began in March 2012.
 A new airport terminal opened in June 2014 with increased passenger capacity.

 In March 2016, Scandinavian Airlines (SAS) began to fly from Copenhagen to Vágar, the first airline other than Atlantic to do so in many years.
 SAS has had trouble with fog landings which caused cancellations.
 But in February 2019 SAS started using the Required Navigation Performance procedure, which allows landings in more fog, but requires special onboard equipment, pilot training and approval from the aviation administration.
 Atlantic Airways began using the system in 2012 as first airline in Europe.
 As Atlantic Airways transitioned their fleet from Airbus A319s to A320s, they moved their Iceland flights to Keflavík International Airport in 2018, due to aircraft size restrictions at Reykjavík Airport.

 In August 2023, Atlantic Airways inaugurated seasonal service to Stewart Airport, 70 mi from New York City.
 The service was later cancelled.

 In 2024, Icelandair resumed service to Iceland in summer 2024, operating a seasonal service with De Havilland Canada Dash-8 aircraft from Reykjavík-Keflavík International Airport.

 Management

 The airport is currently managed by the Danish Transport Authority, although the ownership of the airport was handed over to the Faroese government in May 2007.

 Airlines and destinations

 Passenger

 The airlines in the table below offer regular passenger scheduled and seasonal flights at Vágar Airport.

-There are occasional public charter flights operated by major European airlines, e.g. Wizzair and Austrian Airlines, for example for supporters to football qualification matches.
+Occasional public charter flights are operated by major European airlines, e.g. Wizzair and Austrian Airlines, for example to fly supporters to football qualification matches.
 There are also fairly frequent corporate charter flights (seats not available to public) done by e.g. Widerøe.
 The extended runway and better instrument landing system has made it easier for airlines other than Atlantic Airways to land at Vágar.